Chris O'Dowd

 Christopher O'Dowd (born 9 October 1979) is an Irish actor and comedian.
-He received wide attention as Roy Trenneman, one of the lead characters in the Channel 4 comedy The IT Crowd, which ran for four series between 2006 and 2010.
-He has also starred in several films, Gulliver's Travels (2010), Bridesmaids, Friends with Kids (both 2011), Cuban Fury (2014), Miss Peregrine's Home for Peculiar Children (2016) and The Cloverfield Paradox (2018).
-He created and starred in the Sky 1 television series Moone Boy, which aired between 2012 and 2015 and brought him Irish Film and Television Award nominations in acting, writing, and directing.
+He received wide attention as Roy Trenneman, one of the lead characters in the Channel 4 comedy The IT Crowd, which ran for four seasons from 2006 to 2010.
+He has starred in films including Gulliver's Travels (2010), Bridesmaids, Friends with Kids (both 2011), Cuban Fury (2014), Miss Peregrine's Home for Peculiar Children (2016) and The Cloverfield Paradox (2018).
+He created and starred in the Sky 1 television series Moone Boy, which aired from 2012 to 2015 and brought him Irish Film and Television Award nominations for acting, writing and directing.

 Since 2017, he has appeared as Miles Daly in the Epix comedy series Get Shorty.
 He had a recurring role on the comedy-drama series Girls.
 His performance in the British comedy TV series State of the Union won him a Primetime Emmy Award.
 He made his Broadway debut in the play adaptation of Of Mice and Men in 2014, for which he was nominated for a Tony Award.
-In 2020, he was listed at number 39 on The Irish Times list of Ireland's greatest film actors.
-In November 2022, he appeared as the character Philip in the Netflix film Slumberland.
+In 2020, he was listed as #39 on The Irish Times list of Ireland's greatest film actors.

-Early life
+Early life and education

-O'Dowd was born and raised in Boyle, in County Roscommon on 9 October 1979.
+O'Dowd was born and raised in Boyle, in County Roscommon.
 His father, Seán, is a sign designer, and his mother, Denise, a counsellor and psychotherapist.
 He is the youngest of five siblings.

 He represented Roscommon in Gaelic football at under-16, minor and under-21 levels, the highlight being his performance as a goalkeeper in the 1997 Connacht Minor Football Championship final against Mayo, a game which RTÉ Sport covered and aired as part of its The Sunday Game highlights programme.

-He studied politics and sociology at University College Dublin (UCD), and subsequently attended the London Academy of Music and Dramatic Art.
+He studied politics and sociology at University College Dublin (UCD), and subsequently attended the London Academy of Music and Dramatic Art (leaving before graduating after 18 months).
 He told the UCD student newspaper the College Tribune: "I didn't finish my degree.
 The politics part of it was fine, but I was doing sociology as well and I could never bring myself to find an interest in it."
-He contributed to The University Observer and was active in UCD Dramsoc and the Literary and Historical Society.
+He contributed to The University Observer and was active in the UCD Drama Society and the Literary and Historical Society.